-Due to recession, employment gaps are no longer a red flag but a commonplace in the job market.
-Thus, if you have been idle for months, you still have better chance of getting an interview.
+Due to the recession, employment gaps are no longer a red flag but a commonplace in the job market.
+Thus, if you have been idle for months, you still have a better chance of getting an interview.
 Just be honest and refrain from covering them up.
 As they handle hundreds of resumes a day, recruiters and hiring managers can detect such inconsistencies in a glance.
 Hence, you cannot fool them no matter how well you have hidden your employment gaps in your application.

 2. Choose a hybrid resume format.

 Though you need to recognize these gaps in your resume, you should refrain from stressing your joblessness on your document, too.
 Instead of writing your work history in a chronological format, use the hybrid format.
 Combine the best features of chronological and functional resumes and highlight your relevant skills while still providing enough info about your work history.

 While it is never wrong to have fun while waiting for an interview or a job offer, remember that every second count.
 Thus, be productive during your idle time.
 Find yourself a relevant activity where you can gain further experience and/or learn a new skill.
 Do volunteer works, learn a new computer program, or study a foreign language.
 These can fill up your resume gaps and assure employers that you can handle the transition smoothly.